 Zeus put Persephone in charge of the Underworld.Zeus needed someone to run the Underworld, but couldn't just let Hades go.
 So he asks Persephone to do it, since it's not like she's doing anything during Winter anyway.

 Meg is much older than Hercules.When they first meet, Meg calls Hercules "junior", which suggests she's notably older than him.
 At that point, Hercules must be something like 16 or 17; the time difference between the beginning of the movie (where Hercules is a baby) and the finale is said to be 18 years, and the heroic tasks and fame-building Hercules does between the first meeting with Meg and the finale must've taken him at least a year.
 Meg, on the other hand, is portrayed as an adult woman right from the start.
 She doesn't talk or act like a teenager, and her mannerisms and voice are much more mature than Hercules'.
 Also, she has already been in an adult relationship with a guy, the one for whom she sold her soul to Hades.
-And the familiar tone with which Hades and Meg talk to each other suggests that their deal has been going on for quite some time already, it's not something that happened in the recent past.
+The familiar tone with which Hades and Meg talk to each other suggests that their deal has been going on for quite some time already, it's not something that happened in the recent past.
 Now, all this information implies Meg is about 10 years older than Hercules; she's probably in her late twenties or early thirties.
-Note that I'm not saying there's something wrong with this age difference.
+There's nothing wrong with this age difference.
 On the contrary, it's refreshing to see a couple in a Hollywood movie who's age difference goes this way, instead of the usual older guy/younger woman pairing.

 The prophecy about Hercules defeating Hades was self-fulfilling.Since Hades was trying to recruit the river centaur for what he claims is his assault on Mt.
 Olympus, presumably all the other monsters that Hades had at his disposal would've been used for attacking Mt.
 Olympus, in addition to the Titans.
 Hercules had little trouble killing them in one-on-one combat, but if he had to face them all at the same time at Mt.
 Olympus, he wouldn't have stood a chance.